-If you’re a woman over forty and enjoy shopping for a swimsuit then I doubt we could ever be friends.
+If you’re a woman in deep middle-age and enjoy shopping for a swimsuit then I doubt we could ever be friends.
 Our life experiences and view of the world would be so vastly different I fear we would have little to nothing in common.

 As I general rule I go discount when shopping for swimsuits.
-No Nordstrom’s or Sak’s dressing rooms for me.
+No Nordstrom or Sak’s dressing rooms for me.
 Those stores have three-way mirrors and my mental health would be at risk if I was forced to get an up close and personal view of my ever-growing backside.
 (Yes, I know other people have to see it but that’s their problem.)
-Oh sure, you can make excuses about the fluorescent lights making it worse than it really is but you know common sense and science won’t support your hypothesis that the lights are adding 20 pounds.

-This season of swimsuit shopping has an added degree of difficulty because of a new Waterpark ride.
-I’m now going to have to find a swimsuit that not only covers me with a nod to modesty, utilizes some form of black magic to slenderize me BUT also has a top with the tensile strength of Kryptonite.
-Curse you Verruckt!
+Swimsuit shopping has always been difficult for me because I love water parks.
+This means I have to find a swimsuit that not only covers me with a nod to modesty BUT also has a top with the tensile strength of Kryptonite.

-Now, I’ve got a case of PTSD about Waterpark slides.
-Add in shopping for a swimsuit that meets all my criteria and I’m a hot mess.
+Now, I’ve got a case of PTSD about waterpark slides.
+Add in shopping for a swimsuit that meets all my criteria and I’m embarking on mission impossible.

 You know what someone needs to do?
 Invent what is basically a swim skirt for your chest.
 Any mother knows the healing properties of a swim skirt.
 It’s a gift from the almighty that doesn’t look too terribly mommyish.
 It’s more sporty, like you’ve just played some tennis and don’t have time to change before you go do aqua yoga on your paddle board.